Dandenong - South

 Dandenong - South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dandenong - South's dwelling structures in its latest Census report were 59.9% houses and 40.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 72.1% houses and 28.0% other dwellings.
-Home ownership in Dandenong - South was at 29.0%, with mortgaged dwellings at 25.4% and rented ones at 45.6%.
-The median monthly mortgage repayment in the area was $1,647, lower than Melbourne metro's average of $1,800.
-The median weekly rent figure for Dandenong - South was $341, compared to Melbourne metro's $350.
-Nationally, Dandenong - South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Dandenong - South, as per the latest Census, consisted of 59.9% houses and 40.2% other dwellings.
+In comparison, Melbourne metro had 72.1% houses and 28.0% other dwellings.
+Home ownership in Dandenong - South was 29.0%, with mortgaged dwellings at 25.4% and rented ones at 45.6%.
+The median monthly mortgage repayment in the area was $1,647, lower than Melbourne metro's $1,800.
+The median weekly rent figure was $341, compared to Melbourne metro's $350.
+Nationally, Dandenong - South's mortgage repayments were significantly lower at $1,647 versus the Australian average of $1,863, and rents were lower at $341 compared to the national figure of $375.

 Frequently Asked Questions - Housing